bertotuxedo/n3fjp-map/README.md

     lat: 34.932
     lon: -81.025

-# QRZ lookup (optional)
-QRZ_USERNAME: ""
-QRZ_PASSWORD: ""
-QRZ_AGENT: "n3fjp-map"

 # Optional server-side filters (comma-separated)
 BAND_FILTER: ""               # e.g. "20,40,80"
 MODE_FILTER: ""               # e.g. "PH,CW"
 ```

 Configuration values in the YAML file take precedence over environment variables (including values loaded from `.env` by Docker Compose).
 After editing the file, restart the container to apply the changes.
-The QRZ credentials are included in the YAML only as placeholders—leave them blank if you want to supply secrets exclusively via `.env`.

 `STATION_LOCATIONS` is optional but highly recommended when you network multiple PCs via N3FJP's File Share or TCP methods.
 Each key should match the "Station Name" you configure in the Network Status Display form, and you can supply either a Maidenhead grid or explicit `lat`/`lon` coordinates.
 The UI will show a marker for every configured station so arcs originate from the correct location even when contacts are logged remotely. `PRIMARY_STATION_NAME` controls the label for the machine hosting the TCP API.

 ### Environment variables
 You can override most configuration keys using environment variables (matching the YAML keys).
 The compose file sets `CONFIG_FILE=/config/config.yaml` so the application loads your YAML configuration automatically.
 Additional useful variables include:

-- `QRZ_USERNAME`, `QRZ_PASSWORD`, `QRZ_AGENT` — credentials for QRZ.com lookups.
+- `QRZ_USERNAME`, `QRZ_PASSWORD`, `QRZ_AGENT` — credentials for QRZ.com lookups (set in `.env` and wired through `docker-compose.yaml`).
 - `TTL_SECONDS`, `BAND_FILTER`, `MODE_FILTER` — control visibility and filtering.

 For local overrides without editing the compose file, create a `.env` file and set your variables before running `docker compose`.